Are Paris Tourist Cards Worth It?

 Exterior view of Notre Dame| ©Fred PO

-Paris is a huge city, and two days is not enough time to get to know it thoroughly.
-But if you only have a weekend, a tourist card will allow you to make the most of your time, avoiding queues and focusing on the most important sights.
+Paris is a huge city, and two days aren’t enough to get to know it thoroughly.
+But if you only have a weekend, a tourist pass will let you make the most of your time, skipping lines and focusing on the most important sights.

-Seeing Paris in two days may seem like a challenge, but with a pass you can go up the Eiffel Tower, take a cruise on the Seine, visit Notre Dame, Sainte-Chapelle or Montmartre, and enjoy yourself without worrying about buying tickets at each place.
+Exploring Paris in 2 days may seem like a challenge, but with a pass, you can climb the Eiffel Tower, take a cruise on the Seine, visit Notre Dame, the Sainte-Chapelle, or Montmartre, and enjoy yourself without worrying about buying tickets at each site.

-For a weekend getaway, the Paris Pass is the most recommended option: it gives you access to dozens of attractions for 2, 3, 4, or 6 consecutive days and helps you see the essentials of the city in a short time.
+For a weekend getaway, the Paris Pass is the best option: it gives you access to dozens of attractions over 1, 2, 3, 4, or 6 consecutive days and helps you see the city’s highlights in a short time.

 Compare Paris tourist passes